StarTalk Radio - Cosmic Queries– Multiverse Madness with Max Tegmark

 The Chuckiverse.

-Yeah, that ain't, whatever.
+Yeah, that ain't whatever.

 That's a great question.

-Yeah, so I've actually had a total rethink about the big bang
+Yeah, so I've actually had a total rethink about the big bang concept,

-concept because first I was taught that that's the beginning.
-And now it's pretty clear if you
+because first I was taught that that's the beginning.

-take inflation theory seriously, you should think of the big bang just as the end of this crazy
+you should think of the big bang just as the end of this crazy creative inflation process

-creative inflation process in our little part of space, when things calm down enough that you can
+when things calm down enough that you can make galaxies

 So even if you have only one bang,

-but that it keeps going ad infinitum,
+but that it keeps going at infinite,

 you will end up having many, many different regions